 Proteins Worth Paying For

 You want a named animal protein in the first slot.
 Think deboned chicken, deboned salmon, lamb, turkey, or whole egg.
+Fresh or freeze-dried protein up top gives a better amino acid profile than meat meals alone.
 For sensitive stomachs, single-protein recipes work best.
 Turkey, lamb, and salmon are usually easier than beef or chicken for dogs with food reactions.
+Most vet recommended dog food brands now offer limited-ingredient lines built around one novel protein.

 Carbs and Fillers: What to Skip